 The overall effect is that a US$39 pair of trousers from a good US retail store like Land's End could end up costing the recipient over US$90.

-There is no statutory minimum wage in Bermuda.
-Wages are determined by agreement between the parties as set out in the individual contract of employment or collective agreement (if unionised);
+There is no statutory minimum wage in Bermuda, although this may happen locally as it has done abroad.
+Salaries and Wages are determined by agreement between the parties as set out in the individual contract of employment or collective agreement (if unionized);

 The typical work week is Monday to Friday from 9 a.m. to 5 p.m. with an hour for lunch.
 At least 24 hours of consecutive rest must be provided each week.

-Overtime pay is mandatory for hours worked in excess of 40 hours at 1.5 times basic pay unless the parties have contracted out of the requirement or unless the employee is professional / managerial whose contract states that the salary has been calculated to reflect that over 40 hours a week will be required on occasion;
+Overtime pay for certain types of employees in appropriate employers is mandatory for hours worked in excess of 40 hours at 1.5 times basic pay unless the parties have contracted out of the requirement or unless the employee is professional / managerial whose contract states that the salary has been calculated to reflect that over 40 hours a week will be required on occasion;

 Non-competition clauses are only enforceable to the extent that they are reasonable to protect the employer’s legitimate business interests (e.g. trade secrets or key personnel).
 Non-solicitation clauses (of the former employer’s clients and employees) are more readily enforceable;